 Lined with tavernas, cafes, bars and shops, the old harbour is one of the most popular spots on Crete for visitors.
 It’s a beautiful spot to wander during the day and at sunset.

-In high season from early evening, on into the night the harbour buzzes with visitors enjoying meals, drinks and sometimes live music.
+In high season from early evening, on into the night, the harbour buzzes with visitors enjoying meals, drinks and sometimes live music.
 Be prepared for higher prices due to this being the most touristy area in town.
-We actually only ate here once in the late afternoon, when we first arrived.
+We only ate here once in the late afternoon, when we first arrived.
 Whilst the traditional Greek meat pie (lamb) we shared in one of the central harbourside restaurants was very tasty, it was also very expensive.
-After that we chose to eat in less touristy, more local tavernas tucked away in the back streets.
+After that, we chose to eat in less touristy, more local tavernas tucked away in the back streets.

 4. Walk to The Venetian Lighthouse